mamesareagan/mamesareagan/README.md

 </h1>
 <br />
 <p align="center">
-  Hi, I'm Reagan, a software Developer/Coder 💻, student 👨‍💻 & gamer 🦸‍♂️ from Kenya.
+  Hi, I'm Reagan, a software Developer/Coder 💻, student 👨‍💻 & gamer 🦸‍♂️ .
   <br />
-  🎓 Currently a student.
+  🎓 Ready to work with all ##big minds## to upskill my self.
   <br />
   💻 I love to learn new technologies and frameworks.
 I'm particularly interested in backend development with Python (Django and Flask), and also enjoy working with JavaScript for frontend and C for system-level programming.
   <br />